seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 for the first catch.
 The catch then checks the value of the type info selector against the index of type info for that catch.
-Since the type info index is not known until all the type infos have been gathered in the backend, the catch code must call the `llvm.eh.typeid.for`_ intrinsic to determine the index for a given type info.
+Since the type info index is not known until all the type infos have been gathered in the backend, the catch code must call the `llvm37.eh.typeid.for`_ intrinsic to determine the index for a given type info.
 If the catch fails to match the selector then control is passed on to the next catch.